Shopping for Commercial Space? Here Are 13 Types of Retail Properties

 1. Malls

-Due to the rise of e-commerce and online retailers, the number of malls is generally declining.
-There are currently around 700 malls still in the U.S., which a Business Insider article predicts will dwindle to 150 by 2032.
+How many malls are in the U.S.?
+Because of the rise of e-commerce and online retailers, the number of malls is generally declining.
+The number of malls in the U.S. varies, as some sources count outlet malls, strip malls and fashion centers in their statistics.
+Business Insider estimates there are around 700 malls still in the U.S., which it predicts will dwindle to 150 by 2032, while Capital One Shopping estimates 1,200 malls.

 2. Shopping Center or Strip Mall